 Low Long to Cook Tri-Tip on the Grill:

 Test Kitchen Tip: for the most succulent tri-tip roast, we recommend not cooking past medium doneness (150°F) because the cut contains so little fat.
 Always use a meat thermometer to ensure a safe-to-eat tri-tip temperature.
 Learn how to use a meat thermometer if it's new to you.

 Test Kitchen Tip: Slicing fibrous cuts of beef such as brisket, flank steaks, and tri-tip across the grain helps make them fork tender.

-If you haven't heard of tri-tip, that's because for a long time, it was primarily a cut marketed in California and is still sometimes called a Santa Maria steak.
-Other names for the tri-tip are bottom sirloin roast and triangle roast.
+If you haven't heard of tri-tip, that's because for a long time, it was primarily a cut marketed in California.
+Other names for the tri-tip roast are bottom sirloin roast and triangle roast.
 If you don't see it in the meat case, you may need to request it from your butcher.
 A boneless tri-tip roast weighs around 1-1/2 to 2 pounds and is around 2 inches thick.
 It can also be cut into steaks or cubed for kabobs.
 Tri-tip meat should be nicely marbled even though it is considered a lean, tender cut.
 It is especially prized for its rich, beefy flavor.